Lyotropy: Implications

-Following the law of matching water affinities, chaotrope-chaotrope and kosmotropes-kosmotrope pairs prefer the CIP state; whereas, chaotrope-kosmotrope prefer SIP or unpaired states.
+Following the law of matching water affinities, chaotrope-chaotrope and kosmotrope-kosmotrope ion pairs prefer the CIP state; whereas, chaotrope-kosmotrope ion pairs prefer SIP or unpaired states.
 Another important lyotropic effect is the pairing of ions to charged headgroups of biological molecules.
 Vlachy et al. proposed that from chaotropic to kosmotropic headgroups, the ordering follows carboxylate, sulfate and sulfonate groups.
 In this context, a sodium ion (Na+) will prefer a carboxylate, and a potassium ion (K+) will prefer a sulfonate, which has important partitioning effects in biological systems.
 Protein solubility depends on pH and salt concentration, where small changes in the local environment can lead to Hofmeister series reversals.

 In aqueous solutions of glycans, lyotropic ion-pairing effects often dominate molecular interactions by controlling salt-bridge binding.
 Modern computational approaches in salt-bridge formation in proteins demonstrate mechanisms underlying the favorable arginine-arginine pairing that is due to reduction in electrostatic repulsion due to pi-stacking interactions.

 In carbohydrates, electrostatic and ion pairing are the dominant mechanisms for molecular interactions.
 Modern computational approaches in salt bridge formation in protein demonstrate that the favorable arginine-arginine pairing (i.e. conserved arginine) is due to reduction in electrostatic repulsion.